electronics-and-drives/ml2tikz/README.md

 ` sLatexCompiler `

 The LaTeX compiler, which should be used.
 If this parameter is not provided *pdflatex* will be used.

+` bBox `

+Bounding Box, which is used for export.

 `nGridSize`